Arlington, Texas: History

 European settlement in the Arlington area dates back at least to the 1840s.
 After the May 24, 1841 battle between Texas General Edward H. Tarrant and Native Americans of the Village Creek settlement, a trading post was established at Marrow Bone Spring in present-day Arlington (historical marker at 32°42.136′N 97°6.772′W).
 The rich soil of the area attracted farmers, and several agriculture-related businesses were well established by the late nineteenth century.

 Arlington was founded in 1876 along the Texas and Pacific Railway.
-The city was named after General Robert E. Lee's Arlington House in Arlington County, Virginia.
-Arlington grew as a cotton-ginning and farming center, and incorporated on April 21, 1884.
-The city could boast of water, electricity, natural gas, and telephone services by 1910, along with a public school system.
+Named after General Robert E. Lee's Arlington House in Arlington County, Virginia., Arlington grew as a cotton-ginning and farming center, and incorporated on April 21, 1884.
+The city could boast of water, electricity, natural gas, and telephone services by 1910, along with a non-federal public school system.

 From 1892 until 1951, a mineral well drilled exactly in the middle of downtown Arlington, Texas, was a key reason to visit the town.
 The water was part of the city's brand, also serving as a meeting point for everything from prohibition to the right of women to vote.
-The well has been paved over.
+The well has been paved over; a fountain inspired by it was constructed in 1976, and a second fountain in 2023.

-Life in 1920s–1930s Arlington was bustling with controversy and entertainment.
+In the 1920s and 1930s, life in Arlington was bustling with controversy and entertainment.
 In the early 1920s, a tea room known as "Top O' Hill Terrace" opened up along the now-defunct Bankhead Highway to serve dinner and tea to guests traveling through Dallas and Fort Worth.
 Ownership changed in the late 1920s and shortly thereafter the facilities were secretly converted into casinos and a speakeasy.
-Known by historians as "Vegas before Vegas," escape tunnels and secret rooms were constructed to hide the illegal gambling during police raids.
+Known by historians as "Vegas before Vegas", escape tunnels and secret rooms were constructed to hide the illegal gambling during police raids.
 However, the restaurant portion of the facility still existed as a legitimate business and a front.
+The nearby Triangle Inn also operated as an illegal speakeasy and gambling house.

 By 1925 the city's population was estimated at 3,031—well under the population of Dallas and Fort Worth at the time.
 In 1929, a horse-racing track called Arlington Downs was constructed by W.T.
 Waggoner and Brian Nyantika close by to the speakeasy.
 Gambling was still illegal, but people were making bets regardless.
 Waggoner and his sons campaigned to make parimutuel betting legal, and in 1933 the state issued its first legal gambling permit to Arlington Downs.
 The track was immensely profitable at that point, making a daily average of $113,000 before inflation with a daily attendance average of 6,700 people.
 At the end of the 1937 season, the state legislature repealed their parimutuel gambling laws, and the Downs were sold to commercial developers.